-Incorporation of objectives in information on women entrepreneurs

-broader strategies - 10; expected late 2014
+Incorporation of objectives in broader strategies - 10; Entrepreneurship strategies under discussion - 8 information on women entrepreneurs expected late 2014

-Entrepreneurship strategies

-under discussion - 8

-Specific Objective: T o improve access to markets, particu larly inside the Union but also
+Specific Objective: To improve access to markets, particularly inside the Union but also at global level.

-specific objective. at global level. harry mane the omon but also

 Spending Programme

-RESULT INDICATOR: Enterprise Europ e Network - Number of partnership agree ements signed
+RESULT INDICATOR: Enterprise Europe e Network - Number of partnership agree ements signed

 2475/ year 7500 signed by 2500/ year

 2012 2017 2020

-twork - Clients satisfaction rate (% SMEs stat ing satisfaction, added-value of
+RESULT INDICATOR: Enterprise Europe Ne specific service provided by the Network) twork - Clients satisfaction rate (% SMEs stat ing satisfaction, added-value of

-specific service provided by the Network) 1

 78% 80% >82%

 (2012) (2017) (2020)

-RESULT INDICATOR: Enterprise Europ e Network - Recognition of the Network
+RESULT INDICATOR: Enterprise Europe e Network - Recognition of the Network amongst SME population

-Milestone to Increase in the recognition of the
+Milestone to Increase in the

-be determined Network amongst
+be determined recognition of the

-To be measured in 2015-2016 once baseline SME population
+To be measured in 2015-2016 once baseline Network amongst

-has been set in 2015-2016 compared to
+has been set SME population

+in 2015-2016 compared to baseline
-baseline

-e Network - Number of SMEs receiving s
+RESULT INDICATOR: Enterprise Europe Network - Number of SMEs receiving s

 435 000 1 400 000 500 000/ year

 (2011) (2017) (2020)

-RESULT INDICATOR: Enterprise Europe Ne services) provided by the Network etwork - Number of SMEs using digital service s (including electronic information
+RESULT INDICATOR: Enterprise Europe Ne services) provided by the Network twork - Number of SMEs using digital service s (including electronic information

 2 million SMEs 2,2 million 2,3 million

-(2011) (2017) SMEs/year
+(2011) (2017) SMEs/ year

-112020 (2020)
+(2011) (201.)
+(2020)

 H2020

-Relevant General Objective: To build a society and an economy based on
+Relevant General Objective: To build a society and an o economy based on

 knowledge and innovation n across the whole Union

-esearch, development and
+by leveraging additional re esearch, development and

-innovation funding and co · ·
+innovation funding and co

-to attaining

 R&D targets.

 Baseline Milestone Target (2020)

-Specific Objective: To stimulate sustainable economic growth by means of increasing the levels of innovation in SMEs, covering their different innovation needs over the whole innovation cycle for all types

-of innovation, thereby creating more fast-growing,

-internationally active SMEs.
-Sinore last Browing,
+Specific Objective: To stimulate sustainable economic growth by means of increasing the levels of innovation in SMEs, covering their different innovation needs over the whole innovation cycle for all types of innovation, thereby creating more fast-growing, internationally active SMEs.

-, more last growing,

-internationally active SMEs.
-By Programme
+Spending Programme

-RESULT INDICATOR: Number of SMEs by 'Innovation in SME internationally active SMEs.
+RESULT INDICATOR: Number of SMEs by 'Innovation in SME receiving directly innovation support ser vices from the activities financed

-by 'Innovation in SME internationally active SMEs.
-By Programme

-internationally active SMEs.
-Bspending Programme receiving directly innovation support ser
+2000 in 2014

+This indicator is a new approach 2000 111 2014

+This indicator is a new approach, therefore no baseline 6000 in 2015 By 2020: 45.500

-Specific Objective: To achieve a resource - and water - ef ficient and climate change resilient economy and society, the protection and sustainable management of natural resources and ecosystems, and a sustainable supply and use of raw materials, in order to meet the needs of a growing global population within the sustainable limits of the plane t's natural resources and ecosystems.
-Spending Programme RESULT INDICATOR: Share of project s with activities on the road to innovation measured by the Technology Readiness Level (TRL) indicator13 (Sc ource: Internal monitoring) This indicator is a new approach, therefore no baseline 80% of the 2015 budget to be devoted to projects with a TRL of at least 4 (= demonstration through a trial and/or external input) End 2015: 80% of the budget for the annual work programme will be devoted to projects with a TRL of at least 4 (= demonstration through a trial and/or external input
+Specific Objective: To achieve a resource - and water - e fficient and climate change resilient economy and society, the protection and sustainal management of natural resources and ecosystems, and a sustainable supply and use of raw materials, in order to med the needs of a growing global population within the sustainable limits of the plane t's natural resources and ecosystems.
+Spending Programme RESULT INDICATOR: Share of proj ects with activities on the road to innovation measured by the Technology Readiness Level (TRL) indicator13 (Source: Internal monitoring) This indicator is a new approach, therefore no baseline 80% of the 2015 budget to be devoted to projects with a TRL of at least 4 (= demonstration through a trial and/or external input) End 2015: 80% of the budget for the annual work programme will be devoted to projects with a TRL of at least 4 (= demonstration through a trial and/or external input